 |The student has the responsibility to maintain a personal advising file, which includes program requirements, advising notes, and other information disseminated by the first-year advisor in this folder.

 ||The advisor is a listener, and facilitates students' growth in the areas of academic, career, and personal concerns.

 |The student is familiar with, and committed to upholding, the Pledge of Integrity.

 ||The advisor confronts students openly and honestly on issues of integrity, academic honesty. behaviors, and rights and responsibilities.

 |The student knows the office hours and locations of the first-year advisor.

-The advisor has regular office hours posted.
+The advisor will have regular office hours scheduled.